 Research and Development.
 Research and development expenses consist primarily of salaries and benefits for software engineers, contract development fees and depreciation of computer equipment used in software development.
-Research and development expenses were \$45.2 million in the first quarter of fiscal 2003 compared to \$46.2 million in the same period last year.
-General reductions in spending were partially offset by higher employee related costs and efforts associated with our acquisitions.
+Research and development expenses were \$46.6 million in the second quarter of fiscal 2003 compared to \$43.6 million in the same period last year.
+This increase was primarily due to employee-related and other costs resulting from acquisitions that occurred after July 31, 2001, which more than offset general spending reductions.